Skip to content

 Note: Sapphire at Cedar Crossings has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Sapphire at Cedar Crossings is in the large metropolitan area of Portland, Oregon which has a total of 841,711 people.
 We gave this facility an overall grade of D. A score in this range typically indicates a few red flags.
-Fortunately, this nursing home is one of 14 nursing homes in this city so if you aren't impressed, you should have better options.
+Fortunately, if you aren't satisfied with this facility, there are 32 nursing homes to choose from in the city so you should be able to find a better option.
 The only positive thing we can say about this nursing home is that it didn't receive any F's in any of the categories we assessed.
 More information about these categories can be found below.

 Get pricing and details on Portland senior living options.